jasonacox/Powerwall-Dashboard/README.md

 ![Dashboard](https://user-images.githubusercontent.com/836718/144769680-78b8abf4-4336-4672-9483-896b0476ec44.png)
 ![Strings](https://user-images.githubusercontent.com/836718/146310511-7863e4bb-7e43-40b9-9790-65c1d6ce24ba.png)

-This is based on the great work by [mihailescu2m](https://github.com/mihailescu2m/powerwall_monitor) but has been modified to use pypowerwall as a proxy to the Powerwall and includes solar String graphs for Powerwall+ systems.
+This is based on the great work by [mihailescu2m](https://github.com/mihailescu2m/powerwall_monitor) but has been modified to use pypowerwall as a proxy to the Powerwall and includes solar String, Inverter and Powerwall Temperature graphs for Powerwall+ systems.

 ## Requirements